cgwpope/pssimistical/README.md

 TODO
 ----
-- Support multiple input types for built-in formats
+- Support multiple input types for built-in formats (CSV, TSV, Transaction log - what else?)
-- Support generic TSV input
 - Support CSV output
 - Propery type handling for number and date columns
-- Remove separate node.js io dependencies from core to permit running in browser
-- Use Promise to better track async execution
+- Use Promise to better manage async execution.
+- Support progress-handling callbacks to visually show progress
 - Verify reader column names against pattern in schema, but allow spaces
+- Handle mapping column names for txlog-format as a reader property (eg. "patient #":"patient_id"
+    - Where should mapping occur?
+Reader or input?
+    - Probbaly reader.
+It implicitly occurs for TSV/CSV, based on ordering of columns.
+- Move pre-defined readers to separate config read at runtime
+- Update documentation to list available readerProperties
+- Better abstraction/handling of error reporting